ccoombes/ccoombes.github.io/_drafts/2020-08-21-github-pages.md

 ---
-title: "GitHub Pages basics and why I choose it as the platform for this website"
+title: "Introduction to GitHub Pages and why its the chosen platform for this blog"
 header:
     image: /assets/images/posts/github-pages.jpg
     teaser: /assets/images/posts/github-pages-th.jpg